makeclassicgames/js13k-geomKat/Readme.md

 ### Installation and Setup

 1. Download or Clone this repository.
-2. Open index.html or store it on a Web Server.
+2. Open index.html on a Web Server.

 All the Assets and code must be on the current directories to work Properly.